English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 5. The Seagull

-Talking of the classics, John Webster's Duchess of Malfi has been a recent favourite of the examiners.
-Probable reason: it is gaining critical importance in the postmodern, post-truth world.
+Talking of the classics, John Webster’s Duchess of Malfi has been a recent favourite of the examiners.
+A probable reason is that it is gaining critical importance in the postmodern, post-truth world.
 Theatre artists and filmmakers have been reworking it, making academic engagement more pertinent.

 PYQ — Which of the following details about the Dramatis Personae of The Duchess of Malfi are correct?